-This is a story about the aspirations, challenges and issues that go along with choosing to live abroad as working class immigrants residing in the Jackson Heights area, borough of Queens in New York City.
+This is a story about the aspirations, challenges, and issues that go along with choosing to live abroad as working-class immigrants residing in the Jackson Heights area, the borough of Queens in New York City.
 The one thing they all have in common is the hope and drive to live the American dream.

 It’s obvious that one of the reasons he married Kathy was to gain citizenship in America but it seems he sold his soul to her because each day spent with her is like a thousand years of punishment and torture for because this woman does not let up, she continues on a daily basis to make his life one of misery and has no desire to love him in the right way nor value and respect him.

-At one point the harsh reality of living in the city became way too much for him as he shed tears when things did not work out job wise when he met with an old friend and then with him being thrown out of the house by Kathy.
+At one point the harsh reality of living in the city became way too much for him as he shed tears when things did not work out job-wise when he met with an old friend and then with him being thrown out of the house by Kathy.
 He was thrown out because Izzie lied and accused him of smoking when she was the one smoking.
-So for Kathy this was the only excuse she needed to toss him out the house.
+So for Kathy, this was the only excuse she needed to toss him out of the house.
 She never wanted Imran’s family member in her house period.

 It was really tough to watch as his girlfriend Aasma back in Pakistan had decided to get married to his best friend Nadir behind his back.
 I say Aasma never really loved him because she knew Jamshed was only going to be away for a six month period and well she refused to wait that long for him.
 What a betrayal!
 I’d say Jamshed is better off without her and at least he found out what kind of person this girl really was before he married her.
 Then he found out the truth that his uncle Imran does not own a cab company and has been miserable being stuck in a marriage to a horrible selfish woman for the fifteen years he’s been here, all to gain citizenship to remain in this country.